remolueoend/flaschentaschen-web/README.md

 It uses a headless chrome instance to get a stream of screen captures, transforms them to PPM file blobs and sends them to a remote flaschentaschen server.

 ## Setup
-Following dependencies must be installed:
+Following build dependencies must be installed:
 * Rust stable
 * ImageMagick (version 7.0.x to 7.1.x)
 * Clang (version 3.5 or higher)

-See https://github.com/nlfiedler/magick-rust for more info, which is responsible for these dependencies.
+See https://github.com/nlfiedler/magick-rust for more info, which is responsible for most of these dependencies.

-After that, clone this repository and navigate into the project root:
+After that, clone this repository, navigate into the project root and run:
 ```sh
 cargo build [--release]
 ```

-You will then find the built cli executable at `<project-root>/target/release/flaschentaschen-web`
+You will then find the CLI executable at `<project-root>/target/release/flaschentaschen-web`

 ## Usage